How Much Does It Cost to Set Up a Trust? A 2026 Guide

 The value of your estate is one of the biggest factors that determines whether a simple will is enough or if a more robust trust is the smarter financial move.
 In California, the probate threshold is relatively low, so as your assets grow, the potential costs of court proceedings after you’re gone can grow, too.
 This is where the upfront investment in a trust often starts to make clear financial sense.
 It’s not about how “rich” you are; it’s about protecting the value of what you’ve worked hard to build.
 Let’s look at what you can generally expect at different levels of net worth, keeping in mind that these are just starting points.
 Your unique family situation and goals will always play a role in the final cost of creating a comprehensive estate plan.

-For Estates Under $1 Million
+Typical Costs for Estates Under $1 Million

 If your estate is valued under $1 million, you have a few options.
 A simple will can cost anywhere from a few hundred to a few thousand dollars, depending on how it’s created.
 A basic trust might range from $1,000 to $4,000 when prepared by an attorney.
 While DIY or online services might seem cheaper initially, they often miss the nuances of California law and your personal situation.
 For many homeowners in California, even with an estate under this threshold, a trust is a powerful tool.
 It helps your loved ones avoid the time-consuming and public process of probate court, ensuring your assets are transferred smoothly and privately according to your wishes.

-For Estates Between $1-5 Million
+Typical Costs for Estates Between $1-5 Million

 Once your estate’s value crosses the $1 million mark, the conversation shifts from “if” you need a trust to “how” it will best serve you.
 For estates in this range, the cost of probate can be substantial, potentially eating up 4% to 8% of your estate’s total value.
 That’s money that could go to your family instead of court fees and administrative costs.
 Investing in a well-drafted trust upfront is a strategic financial decision.
 While the initial cost is higher than a simple will, it almost always saves your estate significantly more money in the long run by completely bypassing the expensive California probate process.